zeus-health/ctw-component-library/.changeset/hot-needles-swim.md

 "@zus-health/ctw-component-library": patch
 ---

-Fixed types and text on the filter bar.
-Also added icons where missing.
+Fix types and text on the filter bar.
+Add icons that are missing.